krb5/krb5/doc/rst_source/krb_admins/admin_commands/kpropd.rst

 **-f** *file*
-    Specifies the filename where the dumped principal database file is to be stored; by default the dumped database file ``/usr/local/var/krb5kdc/from_master``.
+    Specifies the filename where the dumped principal database file is to be stored; by default the dumped database file is ``/usr/local/var/krb5kdc/from_master``.

 **-p**
-    Allows the user to specify the pathname to the :ref:`kdb5_util(8)` program;
-    by default the pathname used is /usr/local/sbin/kdb5_util.
+    Allows the user to specify the pathname to the :ref:`kdb5_util(8)` program; by default the pathname used is ``/usr/local/sbin/kdb5_util``.

 **-S**
     Turn on standalone mode.
 Normally, kpropd is invoked out of inetd(8) so it expects a network connection to be passed to it from inetd(8).
-If the **-S** option is specified, kpropd will put itself into the background, and wait for connections to the ``krb5_prop`` port specified in ``/etc/services``.
+If the **-S** option is specified, kpropd will put itself into the background, and wait for connections on port 754 (or the port specified with the **-P** option if given).

 **-d**
     Turn on debug mode.
 In this mode, if the **-S** option is